MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Features from Places are available in the latest version of Outlook.
 For more information on how to enable these features, see [Enable users for the Outlook for Windows](/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web)

-#### Enable Location-Aware features

-Location-Aware features are available through Teams.
-By opting into the Teams Public Preview ring, your users gain location-aware services allowing them to:

-- View nearby colleagues based on their current location.
-- Chat with nearby colleagues using the @nearby mention.
-- Manage their location sharing controls.
+#### Opt-in to Teams Preview Ring for Location Aware features

-To opt in to the Teams Public Preview Ring, see [Microsoft Teams Public preview for more information](/microsoftteams/public-preview-doc-updates?tabs=new-teams-client#enable-public-preview).
+To opt-in to the Teams Public Preview Ring, see [Microsoft Teams Public preview](microsoftteams/public-preview-doc-updates?tabs=new-teams-client#enable-public-preview).

 #### Publish the Places Teams app

 Places is available as a Teams app within Team and Outlook.
-Steps to enable MetaOS Apps in Teams and Outlook can be found in [Manage your apps in the Microsoft Teams admin center](/microsoftteams/manage-apps).
+For more information on how to enable MetaOS Apps in Teams and Outlook, see Manage your apps in the [Microsoft Teams admin center](/microsoftteams/manage-apps).

 #### Configure the iOS app for compliant distribution

 The iOS app is an opt-in feature.
 For more information, see [Microsoft Places](https://www.microsoft.com/microsoft-places).

-## Related articles